frehner/modern-guide-to-packaging-js-library/README.md

 ## Open questions

-- I'm still unsure on if things like JSX should be transpiled or not for your library, or if you should leave it to the developer's bundler to do so (excluding `umd` bundles, which I believe should be transpiled...
-I think :D )
+- I'm still unsure on if things like JSX should be transpiled or not for your library, or if you should leave it to the developer's bundler to do so (excluding `umd` bundles meant for direct browser consumption, which should be transpiled)

 ## Contributing